 How to Choose the Right SEO Company & What Questions to Ask Them

-The most important thing to understand is that SEO is only the beginning of your Company’s overall web marketing strategy.
-Organic Search Engine Optimization is not ‘one size fits all’, it needs to be tailored to your specific industry and needs.
+Search engine optimization is only the beginning of your company’s overall web marketing strategy and it is not "one size fits all."
+It needs to be tailored to your specific industry and needs.
 It is important to understand that just because your site is optimized for search engines, it doesn’t mean it will attract visitors.
 Once visitors can make it to your site, it doesn’t mean you will get conversions (sales or leads).

-How will the SEO firm determine which keywords will be the target of your optimization efforts?
+How will the SEO expert determine the target of your optimization efforts?

 Research is an important element to SEO success.
 If they don't have a research program, your project likely will not be successful.
 You need to understand how they plan and if it is reasonable.

-Will the optimization program include an analysis of your site's design, navigation, coding, content and incoming links?
+Will the optimization Strategy include an analysis of Website design, navigation, coding, content and incoming links?

-A good SEO firm will be able to provide you with recommendations on improving other areas of your site that either affects search engine placement or the site visitor's experience (graphical design).
-Site design (layout and graphics) has no bearing on proper search engine optimization, but site coding, content, and incoming/outgoing links all affect your search engine optimization.
+A good SEO firm will be able to provide you with recommendations on improving other areas of your website that either affect search engine placement or the site visitor's user experience.
+Site coding, content, and incoming/outgoing links all affect your search engine optimization.

-Will they also analyze your competitors' sites to determine what sites in your industry are performing well and why?
+Will they analyze competitors' sites to determine what websites in your industry are performing well and why?

-Will the SEO firm be writing your content or will they work with existing content?
+Will An SEO be writing New content or work with existing content?

 This should be a given.
 If they do not have a link strategy, then they won’t be any good.
-They also need to learn how to employ white hat search techniques and NOT black howat search techniques that could get you banned by Google.
+They also need to learn how to employ optimization techniques that won't get you de-indexed by Google.

 Things to Ask your SEO Company: